jerometaruc/jerometaruc/README.md

 ### Hello, I'm Jerome 👋

 I'm currently a fourth-year Computer Science student at the University of Victoria, with plans to graduate in December 2026.
-I'm very interested in computer graphics, modelling, and animation through my academic coursework, as well as Linux operating systems and automation scripting through personal work.
+I'm very interested in computer graphics, modeling, and animation through my academic coursework, as well as Linux operating systems and automation scripting through personal work.

 I've found that these interests naturally converge in the world of film and visual effects.
 My current career goals sit at the intersection of art and technology, specifically the pipelines and systems that bring animated films and visual effects to life.